dahlbyk/posh-git/README.md

 $GitPromptSettings.DefaultPromptPath.ForegroundColor = 'Orange'
 ```

-Setting the ForegroundColor to a color name, other than one of the standard ConsoleColor names, only works on Windows.
+> Note: Setting the ForegroundColor to a color name, other than one of the standard ConsoleColor names, only works on Windows.
 On Windows, posh-git uses the `System.Drawing.ColorTranslator.FromHtml()` method to parse a color name as an HTML color.
 For a complete list of HTML colors, see this [W3Schools page][w3c-colors].

-If you are on Linux or macOS and desire an Orange path, you can specify the RGB value for Orange e.g.:
+If you are on Linux or macOS and desire an Orange path, you will need to specify the RGB value for Orange e.g.:

 ```text
 $GitPromptSettings.DefaultPromptPath.ForegroundColor = 0xFFA500